 *Vaccinated person(s) who are suspected to be exposed are not required to isolate/quarantine or get tested unless they have symptoms.
 (ODH 4/27)

 Communication and Contact Tracing

-- If a camper is sent home or a staff member or volunteer is isolated with signs and symptoms of COVID-19, parents of the other campers in the cohort will be notified in accordance with the County Health Department guidance.
+- If a camper, staff, or volunteer is sent home or isolated with signs and symptoms of COVID-19, parents of the other campers in the cohort may be notified in accordance with the County Health Department guidance.
 The camper, staff member, or volunteer’s name will not be included in the information shared with other parents.

-- If a camper, staff member, or volunteer tests positive for COVID-19 during or after camp, they should notify the contact tracers in their home county that they attended camp.
+- If a camper, staff, or volunteer tests positive for COVID-19 after camp, they should notify the County Health Department in which they reside.

 Cabins and Cohorts